What Are the Different Types of Dentists & Dental Specialties?

 A prosthodontist is a dentist who specialises in replacing missing teeth and related mouth or jaw structures using bridges, dentures, prostheses, implants or crowns.

-The duration of this specialty training is also around 3 years.
+The duration of this speciality training is also around 3 years.

 Special Care Dentistry